-The Principal has the day-to-day authority to implement the Academy behaviour and discipline policy, but Academy Councillors may give advice to the Principal about particular disciplinary issues.
+The Principal has the day-to-day authority to implement the School Behaviour and Discipline Policy, but Academy Councillors may give advice to the Principal about particular disciplinary issues.
 The Principal must take this into account when making decisions about matters of behaviour.